AGMTZG/saa-c03-prep/buckets.md

 </p>
 </details>

-### Make aunthenticated users to see and download files from your bucket
+### Allow any authenticated AWS user to read and download objects from your bucket

 ---